Sherlock Holmes: The Army of Dr. Moreau

 Sherlock Holmes: The Army of Dr. Moreau is a Sherlock Holmes pastiche novel by Guy Adams, originally published in 2012.
-It is Adams' second Sherlock Holmes novel after The Breath of God.
+It is Adams' second Sherlock Holmes novel after The Breath of God and contains elements of The Island of Doctor Moreau.

 Plot

 An investigation of several murder victims which appear to be animal attacks leads Sherlock Holmes to Dr. Moreau.

 Reception

-Publishers Weekly found that the novel provided "more action than deduction" and found the ending to be "over-the-top" but felt that Adams' "obvious affection for the characters will leaving more traditional Sherlockians hoping he'll uses his gifts at recreating them in a less-fantastic narrative."
-Seattle Post-Intelligencer found the book interesting but warned readers that it "bears little similarity" to Conan Doyle's original stories.
-British Fantasy Society felt that Adams created an authentic feeling world and summed it up as "Pulp.
+Publishers Weekly found that the novel provided "more action than deduction" and found the ending to be "over-the-top" but felt that Adams' "obvious affection for the characters will leave more traditional Sherlockians hoping he'll uses his gifts at recreating them in a less-fantastic narrative."
+Seattle Post-Intelligencer found the book interesting but warned readers that it "bears little similarity" to Conan Doyle's original stories to Conan Doyle's original stories.
+The British Fantasy Society felt that Adams created an authentic-feeling world and summed it up as "Pulp.
 Schlock.
 Fun."